 IN LVMINE TVO VIDEBIMVS LVMEN

 The Department of Classics at Columbia University is one of the most dynamic centers for the study of Classical Antiquity in the United States.
 It offers a full range of undergraduate, graduate, and postbaccalaureate programs and degrees, and it hosts a variety of ongoing lecture series, seminars, colloquia, and dramatic productions.
-Situated in the heart of New York City and home to countless universities, galleries, libraries, museums, research institutions, and theaters, the Department of Classics at Columbia University is at the crossroads of the cultural and classical life of North America.
+Situated in the heart of New York City - home to countless universities, galleries, libraries, museums, research institutions, and theaters - the Department of Classics at Columbia University is at the crossroads of the cultural and classical life of North America.

 Lectures, Drama, Collections

 The Columbia collection holds more than 2000 papyri and 3600 ostraca, some of which preserve ancient fragments of literary works, among them, Homer’s Iliad and Odyssey, Euripides’ Orestes, and Plato’s Phaedrus.

 Affiliated Programs At Columbia